beaglesoftware/editor/README.md

 ## Installation
 ### By using Python (good for people who uses Mac or Linux)
 #### Mac
 Install Python by going to [Python site](https://www.python.org) or Homebrew (I only have Windows.
-I'm not sure this is the command for installing)
+I'm not sure this is the correct command)
 ```
 brew install python3
 ```